realrubberduckdev/dp-blog/src/content/extend-yaml-array.md

         - DockerImageScan
 ```

 Instead of performing any array manipulation, we just loop through it and present the values to the `DockerPush` `dependsOn` parameter.
-This the stage can now depend on whatever the consumer has provided as well as the known stage within the pipeline template.
+This stage can now depend on whatever the consumer has provided as well as the known stage within the pipeline template.

 # Conclusion
 Although the trick is quite simple, took hours to get to.
-Mainly the feedback cycle is slow with azure pipelines.
+Mainly the feedback cycle is slow with Azure pipelines.
 There is hope though, given such a feature is in [preview now](https://developercommunity.visualstudio.com/t/ability-to-test-yaml-builds-locally/366517).
-Overall, hope this post helps you out with azure pipelines and happy CI CD to you.
+Overall, hope this post helps you out with Azure pipelines and happy CI CD to you.
 Please do share your learnings.
 If you have any thoughts or comments please do get in touch with me on Twitter [@rubberduckdev](https://twitter.com/rubberduckdev).
 Or use the Disqus plugin below.